-1.6 The issues we faced and what we have learned
+1.6 The issues we faced

 In the past two years there have been constant updates in national policy in respect of housing and the drive towards increased housing supply.
 More recently, SODC are moving towards the production of a new Local Plan (LP2033) and this has involved three consultations.
 Until a new Local Plan is adopted, aspects of the existing Local Plan with regard to housing, have been acknowledged as "out of date".